 This mode is enabled when the TLS terminated for the first time at the Router option is selected in the Networking configuration screen of the PAS tile.

 Gorouter trusts the Diego intermediate certificate authority.
 This trust is enabled automatically and permits mutual authentication between applications that are running on Pivotal Cloud Foundry.

 Depending on your needs, you can configure your deployment to terminate TLS at the Gorouter, at the Gorouter and the load balancer, or at the load balancer only.
-For more information, see the Securing Traffic into Cloud Foundry topic.
+For more information, see Securing Traffic into Cloud Foundry.

 The Gorouter supports TLS and mutual TLS authentication to back end destinations, including app instances, platform services, and any other routable endpoints.